ThorpeJosh/truenas-zfs-unlock/README.md

 ```

 ## How to use this image
-This tool is designed to run on a machine that has network access to the Truenas server but preferably not in the same physical location.
+This tool is designed to run on a machine that has network access to the Truenas server, preferably in a different physical location for enhanced security.
 This image can run on a cloud server, raspberry pi, laptop, workstation, etc.

 Firstly set up (or edit) your zfs datasets to use "Passphrase" encryption, this will enable you to set the key yourself and therefore the encryption keys won't be stored by Truenas.

-Generate a Truenas API key in the web UI.
+Generate a Truenas API key in the web UI, as this tool works by sending unlock requests via the Truenas API.

-This container operates by sending requests to the Truenas API.
-Several environment variables need to be configured before it will work.
+Several environment variables below need to be configured for the tool to function.

 ### Environment Variables